London Eye Tickets

 Vicky's Traveller Tip

-Discover the area around the London Eye
+Discover the surroundings of the London Eye

 Views of Big Ben from the London Eye